 Each block grant recipient must use a portion of this funding to develop a Multibenefit Agricultural Land Repurposing Plan that identifies and prioritizes land repurposing strategies and projects to address groundwater sustainability within their region.
-Plans must be consistent with the relevant Groundwater Sustainability Plan(s) for the region and prioritize projects that provide meaningful benefits to disadvantaged communities and socially disadvantaged farmers and ranchers.
+Plans must incorporate actionable components that provide benefits to disadvantaged communities and socially disadvantaged farmers and ranchers.